atmosphericPerspective/animation-sequences/README.md

 	1. sort list
 	2. As we iterate each number, retain the first and last value of each range.
 	3. When previous number visited is no longer a difference of 1, we know there's a gap - current range has been completed.
-	4. yield first and last (tuple) if they are different, otherwise yield only first or last (int)
+	4. Generate interval if first and last if they are different, otherwise only generate first (or last)